-- Seven on-board voltage monitors: A warning or an error message is reported on screen if voltage of CPU Core(s), CPU I/O, +3.3V, +/- 5V, or +/- 12V supply becomes unstable.
+- Seven on-board voltage monitors: A warning or an error message is reported on screen if voltage of CPU Core(s), Chipset Voltage, +3.3V, +/- 5V, or +/- 12V supply becomes unstable.
 You can also determine the sensitivity of the voltage monitor by adjusting the threshold of the monitored voltage. - Three-fan status monitors: Checks the RPM status of the cooling fans.
 The on-board CPU fans are controlled by the ACPI BIOS and the ACPI enabled operating system.
-The thermal fan is controlled by the overheat detection logic. - Environment temperature control: The thermal control sensor of the system will turn on the back-up fan whenever CPU temperature goes over the user-defined threshold.
+The thermal fan is controlled by the overheat detection logic. - Environment temperature control: The thermal control sensor of the system will turn on the thermal control fan whenever CPU temperature goes over the user-defined threshold.
 This prevents the CPU from overheating.
 The on-board chassis thermal circuitry, on the other hand, monitors the overall system temperature and alert users when the chassis temperature is too high.
-These features are available even if the system is put in suspend mode. - CPU fan auto-off in sleep mode: CPU fan is turned on if system power is turned on.
-If system is in sleep mode, CPU fan will not run at full power.
-For power saving purposes, you can shut down CPU fan if the system is in sleep mode.
-This option is available in BIOS Setup Utility. - CPU fan overheat LED and control: This features enables user to define an overheat temperature.
-When the temperature is exceeded, both the overheat fan and the warning LED are triggered. - System resource alert: The system will alert you of potential resource problems (i.e., not enough hard disk space, low virtual memory,) This feature is available only if you are running Intel's LANDesk® Client Manager. - Hardware BIOS virus protection: The contents of BIOS can be changed only through Flash utility.
-This prevents viruses from infecting the BIOS area which may cause loss of valuable data.
+These features are available even if the system is put in suspend mode.

-- Auto-switching voltage regulator for CPU core: This allows the regulator to run cooler and make the system more stable.
-The regulator can support up to 20A current and with auto-sensing voltage ID ranging from 1.3V to 3.5V. - Intel LANDesk® Client Manager (LDCM) support: Support for this enables both administrators and clients to review system inventory, view DMI-compliant component information, back-up and restore system configuration files, troubleshoot, receive notifications and alerts for system events, transfer files to and from client workstations, and remotely reboot client workstations.
+- CPU fan auto-off in sleep mode: CPU fan is turned on if system power is turned on.
+When the CPU is in sleep mode the power can be turned off.
+When in sleep mode, the CPU will not run at full power, thereby generating less heat. - CPU fan overheat LED and control: This features enables user to define an overheat temperature.
+When the temperature is exceeded, both the overheat fan and the warning LED are triggered.
+This feature is available only when the user enables the CPU overheat warning function in the BIOS (see page 4-22) - System resource alert: The system will alert you of potential resource problems (i.e., voltages was too high or low, fan failure and chassis intrusion, etc.) This feature is available when used with the Super Doctor utility program. - Hardware BIOS virus protection: The contents of BIOS can be changed only through Flash utility.
+This prevents viruses from infecting the BIOS area which may cause loss of valuable data. - Auto-switching voltage regulator for CPU core: This allows the regulator to run cooler and make the system more stable.
+The regulator can support up to 20A current and with auto-sensing voltage ID ranging from 1.3V to 3.5V.